yireo/yireo-slides/slides/mucnl/intro2.md

 ---
 {state: main middle black}

-# May the farce be with you
+# May the force be with you

 ### First session starts at 10:30